niharikatec9/SQL_Task_1Library_management_system/README.md

 # SQL_Task_1Library_management_system
-# SQL_Task_2students and database management

 TASK ONE: LIBRARY MANAGEMENT SYSTEM

 Create a database for managing a library's book inventory, members, and borrow/return transactions.
 This project helps you learn basic SQL commands and database design.
 Design tables for books, members, and transactions.
 Write SQL queries to insert, update, delete, and retrieve data.

-TASK TWO: STUDENT DATABASE MANAGEMENT

-Create a database to manage student records, including personal details, courses, and grades.
-This project helps you practice creating and managing relational databases.
-Design tables for students, courses, and enrollments.
-Write SQL queries to manage student records.
-Implement joins to combine data from multiple tableS.

-STUDENT DATABASE MANAGEMENT

 CREATE TABLE Books (
   BookID INT PRIMARY KEY ,